johndrab/ecs251-TieredMemProj/memory_migration_simulator/README.md

 - **No Migration:** Pages remain in their original memory location.
 - **Threshold-Based Migration:** Pages are moved to DRAM when accessed more than a threshold value.
 - **Prefetching Migration:** Neighboring pages are migrated with the accessed page to optimize future access.
-- **LRU Migration:** Least recently used pages are migrated to NVM to free up space in DRAM.
+- **LRU Migration:** Least recently used pages are migrated to NVM to free up space in DRAM. *Note: the LRU page is a hardcode "85" in this script.
+Please modify by your needs.

-## License
-This project is licensed under the MIT License.

-## Contributions
-Contributions and suggestions are welcome!
-Feel free to submit a pull request or open an issue.